Fantom-foundation/fantom-ledger/doc/cmd_sign_tx.md

 ## Sign Transaction

-This instruction constructs and signs a transaction given transaction inputs and outputs.
+This instruction constructs and signs a transaction for given transaction inputs and provides ECDSA signature outputs.
-Transaction signing consists of an exchange of several APDU messages.
+Transaction signing process consists of several APDU messages.

 The input data is RLP (Recursive Length Prefix) encoded transaction data without signature elements (values of *v*, *r*, and *s*).
 The data is streamed to Ledger via sequence of chunks.
 User is presented